ZhouMengjie/2-5DMap-Dataset/README.md

 ## Datasets
 Here, we present two ready-made datasets, each of which includes:
 - Ground-view panoramic images (To request, please visit the project of [StreetLearn Dataset](https://sites.google.com/view/streetlearn/dataset "StreetLearn Dataset")).
-- 2D maps (To request, please visit our previous project: [You Are Here: Geolocation by Embedding Maps and Images](https://github.com/ZhouMengjie/Image-Map-Embeddings "You Are Here: Geolocation by Embedding Maps and Images")).
+- 2D map tiles (To request, please visit our previous project: [You Are Here: Geolocation by Embedding Maps and Images](https://github.com/ZhouMengjie/Image-Map-Embeddings "You Are Here: Geolocation by Embedding Maps and Images")).

 ## Codes